galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - You will see a large number of pairs of history items and 4 data files used for testing.
 - Each pair comprises a toolshed ready archive containing a generated tool and a test, and a collection including a Planemo test report, the tool XML and a job log.
 - The archive history object has a circular "redo" button.
 Click that button and the ToolFactory form that generated the sample tool will appear.
 You can see how the tool was built using the ToolFactory's limited capacities.
 Most of them are trivial of course.
-They are meant to be models rather than real examples.
+They are meant to be models rather than useful examples.

 ---